Jennifer Merschdorf, Chief Executive Officer

 Annie Hiller, Donor Relations Manager

 Annie joined YSC Atlanta in 2010 as the Development Associate.
 She brings 10 years of development experience with an expertise in direct marketing and retention of donors and event participants.
 Annie graduated from Clemson University with a bachelor’s degree in History and Georgia State University with a Master’s in Public Administration with a concentration in Nonprofit Management.
-She lives in Atlanta with her husband and daughter.
+She lives in Atlanta with her husband, daughter, and son.

 Jennifer Johnson, Director of Marketing